 I am frequently contacted when someone is debating the right time to leave a leadership position.
 I once wrote 10 Scenarios to Determine If It’s Time to Quit.
 It’s still one of my more requested blog topics.
 Deciding when it is time to leave a leadership position is one of the hardest decisions a leader makes.

 Thankfully, there are still leaders with a sense of loyalty, who want to do the right thing, and they simply do not know how or when they should leave.
-If you want to see long term success in the place where you lead, you need long-term tenure.
+If you want to see long-term success in the place where you lead, you need longer-term tenure.

 We all love hearing how a church planter carried the church from infancy of a few core people in a room to the maturity of a healthy, established church.
 I am always impressed to hear of a long term pastorates.
 Some of the most successful churches have the longest serving pastors.
 The healthiest way, organizationally speaking, is to have one long-term leader, who goes through seasons with the organizations, who carries the vision forward over a long span of time.

-But, that’s not the calling of every leader.
-And, there’s no shame in that.
+But, it is not the calling of every leader.
+And, there’s no shame in this.

 Here are a few examples:

 If a leader does what he or she has been called to do, there is no shame in doing ONLY what the leader was called to do.
-Recognizing that and discerning it helps leaders and the organizations they lead to be healthier.
+Recognizing and discerning this helps leaders and the organizations they lead to be healthier.